HardyUnine/House-Prices-Model/explanations/report.md

 fill_missing_values(test)
 ```

 This method has a few problems, the biggest one being that it replaces the missing data by the most frequent value.
-Meaning that it can change a lot the proportionality
+Meaning that it can change a lot the distribution of values in a variable.

 ---